loopDelicious/kubernetes-chaos/README.md

 #### Use Postman to shut down a single container via the Gremlin API

 In the Postman app, [import the template](https://learning.getpostman.com/docs/postman/launching_postman/newbutton/#templates) called `Chaos engineering` that includes the `chaosEngineering` environment, and then look for the folder called `Shut down a container`.
-Read the [Chaos engineering](insert link) collection documentation for step-by-step instructions.
+You will need [to update the Postman environment](https://learning.getpostman.com/docs/postman/environments_and_globals/manage_environments/#editing-an-active-environment) with your `gremlin_api_key` and `your-deployed-app-url`.
+Read the [Chaos engineering](https://documenter.getpostman.com/view/1559645/SVfH1sqD) collection documentation for step-by-step instructions.

 1. Get a list of all active containers
 1. Create a shutdown attack on a specific container